New South: Political uses

-For over 100 years, from before the Civil War until the mid-1960s, the Democratic Party exercised a virtual monopoly on Southern politics, that came to be known as the Solid South.
-Thus elections were actually decided between Democratic factions in primary elections, often all-white.
+For over 100 years, from before the Civil War until the mid-1960s, the Democratic Party exercised a virtual monopoly on Southern politics, which came to be known as the Solid South.
+Thus elections were actually decided between Democratic factions in primary elections, often all white.
 The Democratic nomination was considered to be tantamount to election.

 The "New South" period is double-edged.
 After the passage of civil rights legislation, African Americans began to vote in number for the Democratic Party.
 Many had supported Franklin D. Roosevelt's New Deal programs, along with Harry S. Truman, John F. Kennedy, and Lyndon B. Johnson who had supported their causes.
 At the same time, in 1964, several white Southern politicians and state voters supported Republican Barry Goldwater for President over Democratic incumbent Lyndon B. Johnson.
 In what later became a trend, some switched party affiliations, notably Strom Thurmond of South Carolina.
 Richard Nixon's Southern strategy in the 1968 campaign is thought by many to have vastly accelerated this process.
 From Nixon's time to the present, the South has often voted Republican at the presidential level.

 The term "New South" has also been used to refer to political leaders in the American South who embraced progressive ideas on education and economic growth and minimized racist rhetoric, even if not promoting integration.
 This term was most commonly associated with the wave of Southern governors elected in the late 1960s and 1970s, including Terry Sanford in North Carolina, Carl Sanders and Jimmy Carter in Georgia, and Albert Brewer in Alabama.

 Similarly, the term "New South" has also been used to refer to areas of the South that have become more diverse and cosmopolitan over the last several decades.